MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/wctype.md

 ## Remarks

 The function determines a classification rule for wide-character codes.
-The following pairs of calls have the same behavior in all locales (but an implementation can define additional classification rules even in the "C" locale):
+The following pairs of calls have the same behavior in all locales (but an implementation can define more classification rules even in the "C" locale):

 |Function|Same as|
 |--------------|-------------|